 - The Earth Charter is a global, multi-cultural set of ethical principles for a just and sustainable world.
 Read the Earth Charter here before visiting their education page. - The Intergovernmental Panel on Climate Change (IPCC) is the leading international body for monitoring and assessing climate change.
 Their annual climate report is one of the most comprehensive and reliable reports of its kind for accurately assessing and reporting climate change. - The Worldwatch Institute gathers data and insights from all over the world on matters ranging from climate change, to population growth, to the anthropogenic extinction of species.
 Their reports are expansive and useful resources for educators and students at all levels. - The Union of Concerned Scientists is a multi-disciplinary group of top scientists and Nobel Prize laureates who disseminate information on climate change and strategies for sustainability.
-Their 1992 World Scientists' Warning to Humanity was signed by over 17,000 scientists including the majority of Nobel Prize laureates in the sciences. - The Smithsonian National Museum of Natural History has a helpful resource entitled "The Age of Humans: Evolutionary Perspectives on the Anthropocene." - Go to the Yale Forum on Religion and Ecology's website for a comprehensive set of bibliographies, syllabi, news items, events, and resources for educators all related to the academic study of religion and ecology.
+Their 1992 World Scientists' Warning to Humanity was signed by over 17,000 scientists including the majority of Nobel Prize laureates in the sciences. - Go to the Yale Forum on Religion and Ecology's website for a comprehensive set of bibliographies, syllabi, news items, events, and resources for educators all related to the academic study of religion and ecology.